neilime/zf2-assets-bundle/README.md

 3. Custom Js :

 This function allows you to dynamically include javascript files.
 For exemple, files specific to a user settings.
-In this case, your controller that need these file have to extends "Neilime\AssetsBundle\Mvc\ControllerAbstractActionController".
+In this case, your controller that need these file have to extends "AssetsBundle\Mvc\ControllerAbstractActionController".

 Then create a jscustomAction function into your controller :